 Students have numerous opportunities to get directly involved in live productions, including the programming of KSFS Radio and BECA TV.
 Check out BECA's radio and TV stations and see other student work at BECA Media Network.

 The largest and most influential program of its kind in the western U.S., San Francisco State's Department of Broadcast and Electronic Communication Arts (BECA) has taught some of the top names in broadcast journalism, entertainment television and new media, including Frasier co-creator and Executive Producer Peter Casey, Saturday Night Live alum Dana Carvey, NBC News National Correspondent Miguel Almaguer, Academy Award-nominated sound editor Chris Scarabosio, former HBO executive Dottie Simmons, E!
 News host Nina Parker, KCBS-AM reporter Megan Goldsby and 95.7 FM The Game host Bonta Hill.

 The Department of BECA is an inclusive learning environment that promotes creativity and scholarship in multiple forms of media, mirroring the wide range of cultural, artistic and scholarly interests in the San Francisco Bay Area.

-The Creative Arts building is home to one of the largest radio, television and multimedia production facilities in Northern California with three television studios, a music recording studio, a radio station, video and audio post-production labs, and an online lab.
+The new Marcus Hall building is home to one of the largest radio, television and multimedia production facilities in Northern California with three television studios, a music recording studio, a radio station, video and audio post-production labs and an online lab.

 Studios are also equipped with state-of-the-art digital cameras and production equipment.
 Broadcast facilities include Studio 1, among the largest television studios of its kind in Northern California, allowing students and faculty to produce a full range of public affairs, dramatic, and entertainment programming.
 Studio 3 is a state-of-the-art facility for television news production.